What We Do

 Reconciliation in Action

-• In honour of Orange Shirt Day and the National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations and Beechwood Cemetery to host an event on September 30
+• In honour of Orange Shirt Day and the first National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations (A7G) and Beechwood Cemetery to host an event on S

 Reconciliation in Action

-• To support community participation in Honouring Memories, Planting Dreams, we distributed more than 500 packets of wildflower seeds across Canada!
-These were used to plant Heart Gardens in honour of residential school survivors.
+• To support community participation in Honouring Memories, Planting Dreams, we collaborated with Rideau Hall to install a permanent Heart Garden in honour of residential school survivors.

-• In honour of residential school survivors and to support the legacy of the Truth and Reconciliation Commission, over 750 hearts were planted in heart gardens hosted by schools, organizations community centres and workplaces.
+• In honour of residential school survivors and to support the legacy of the Truth and Reconciliation Commission, over 500 hearts were planted in heart gardens across the country by schools, organizations, community centres and workplaces.

 Spirit Bear and Friends

-• Spirit Bear’s four children’s books continue to be made available for free online in English, French, and some First Nations languages, and we have sold over 3,500 copies of Spirit Bear’s books, with all proceeds supporting child-and youth-led reconciliation initiatives.
+• Spirit Bear's four children's books continue to be made available for free online in English, French and some First Nations languages.
+Over 2,000 copies of Spirit Bear's books were distributed to children, youth, families, supporters, Elders, and community membears.

-• Ten Reconciliation Ambearristers found new homes in schools and community centers across Canada, with some going as far as elementary schools in Sweden!
-Each hosted bear accompanies the group as they learn about and promote the Truth and Reconciliation Commission Calls to Action.
+• 13 Reconciliation Ambearristers found new homes in schools and community centres across Canada!
+Each hosted bear accompanies the group as they learn about and promote TRC Calls to Action.

 Big Win for the Kids

-• The Canadian Human Rights Tribunal has issued 28 noncompliance and procedural orders since the 2016 landmark ruling, one of which was issued this past year.
+• The Canadian Human Rights Tribunal (Tribunal) has issued 35 non-compliance and procedural orders since the 2016 landmark ruling, five of which were issued this past year.

 Making New Friends

-• We completed over 95 virtual and in-person presentations in 10 provinces and four countries!
+• The Caring Society completed over 86 virtual and in-person events in 9 provinces, 2 territories and 2 countries!

-• The Caring Society now has more than 77,510 social media friends, gaining followers across Twitter, Facebook, and Instagram platforms.
+• We completed more than 78,000 social media friends, gaining followers across Facebook, Instagram and Bluesky platforms.

-• We published four newsletters featuring over 35 articles.
+• We published 4 newsletters featuring over 35 articles.
 We distributed newsletters to over 250 First Nations Child and Family Service Agencies, Caring Society members, and educators.

 Image